tsatria03/CookyCraze/docks/readme.txt

 All of the configuration files are located in the data/config folder, and are split into three subfolders.
 Lines starting with a semicolon, hash, or double slash are treated as comments and ignored by the parser.

-Five of the files, ranks.table, slots.table, prestige.table, quests.table, and lottery.table, use section headers in square brackets such as [sounds], [default], [rewards], [settings], [quests], and [prize:id].
+Six of the files, ranks.table, slots.table, prestige.table, quests.table, lottery.table, and combos.table, use section headers in square brackets such as [sounds], [default], [rewards], [settings], [quests], and [prize:id].
 These are not cosmetic.
 The parser uses them to know which format to expect.
 Do not remove or rename these headers, or the parser will not be able to read the file correctly.
 Each functional header has a warning comment placed directly below it inside the file as a reminder.
 That comment is cosmetic and can be removed, but the header itself must stay exactly as written.